Bank Accounts vs Self-Custodian Wallets: Understanding Control, Access and Responsibility

 - Puneet -

-Shipfinex wallet activation is approaching, and before you activate it, it’s important to understand how asset control works and how a self-custodial wallet differs from banking systems most people are familiar with.
+Shipfinex wallet activation is approaching.
+Before you activate it, it’s crucial to understand how asset control works and how a self-custodial wallet differs from traditional banking systems most people are familiar with.

 This note is not about what is “better” or “worse.”
 It is about how different models handle control, access, and responsibility.